 To stay up-to-date with the current developments in Web Development, one has to learn information about what is happening in this industry.
-But knowing how bloated the Internet is, it’s hard to find specific information easily nowadays.
+But knowing how bloated the Internet is, it’s hard nowadays to find specific information quickly.
 Fortunately enough, I have some Web Development blogs to share with you.
 Whether your interest is in Search Engine Optimization or User Experience Design, there is something here for everyone.

 Front-End Web Development Blogs

 The front end of a website is what the visitor can see.
 It is like what customers see when they enter a restaurant and sit inside.
 They see the tables, the waiters/waitresses, the chairs, and other things.
 In the same way, a visitor to a website sees the header, the content, and the website’s title in the tabs open.
 Not only that, but the visitor also considers the website’s style, which can be what makes or breaks a website.